 Gegong Apang Biography

 Gegong Apang is an Indian politician from Arunachal Pradesh.
-He was born on 8th July 1949 in Rumgong, in District of West Siang.
+He was born on July 8, 1949 in Rumgong, in the West Siang district in Arunachal Pradesh.

 Gegong Apang was elected in the 12th Lok Sabha elections and was the agriculture minister from 1977 to 1978.
-He was the chief minister of the state for 19 years from 1980 till he resigned in 1999.
+He was also the chief minister of Arunachal Pradesh for 19 years from 1980 till he resigned in 1999.
+He is the third longest serving Chief Minister of India after Pawan Kumar Chamling of Sikkim and Jyoti Basu of West Bengal as of 2019.
 In 2003, he was elected as the leader of United Democratic Front, which was a coalition between his own political party, the Arunachal Congress and several others.
-After a few months, Apang merged with the Bharatiya Janata Party along with his supporting MLAs, and turned Arunachal Pradesh into the first state in Northeast India which was governed by BJP.
+After a few months, Apang merged with the Bharatiya Janata Party along with his supporting MLAs and turned Arunachal Pradesh into the first state in Northeast India which was governed by BJP.

 During 2004 elections, the BJP-ruled National Democratic Alliance lost the elections.
-After few months of this defeat Gegong Apang combined with the Indian National Congress.
-When the Congress won the majority of seats in the state assembly elections in October Apang was elected as the Chief Minister of the state and held the office till 9 April 2007.
-His son, Omak Apang, is also active in politics.
+After few months of this defeat Gegong Apang again combined with the Indian National Congress.
+When the Congress won the majority of seats in the state assembly elections in October, Apang was elected as the Chief Minister of the state and held the office till April 9, 2007, when Congress MLAs revolted against his leadership under Dorjee Khandu, who succeeded him as the chief minister and Congress Legislature Party leader.
+Gegong’s son, Omak Apang, is also active in politics.